exadel-inc/esl/src/modules/esl-share/README.md

  - `esl:share:changed` - event to dispatch on change of ESLShareButton
  - `esl:share:ready` - event to dispatch on ready of ESLShareButton

+### ESLShareConfig

+#### Public API

+ - `instance` - static getter that returns shared instance of ESLShareConfig
+ - `append` - static method that appends single button or group to current configuration
+ - `set` - static method that updates the configuration with promise resolved to `ESLShareConfigInit` or promise provider function
+ - `buttons` - getter that returns list of all available buttons
+ - `groups` - getter that returns list of all available groups
+ - `get` - selects the buttons for the given list and returns their configuration
+ - `clear` - clears the configuration
+ - `getButton` - gets the button configuration for the given name
+ - `getGroup` - gets the group of buttons configuration for the given name
+ - `append` - updates the configuration with a `ESLShareButtonConfig`(s) or `ESLShareGroupConfig`(s)

+#### Events

+ - `change` - event to dispatch on change of ESLShareConfig

 ### ESLShareList